 Some 75% of cesium production has been used to make cesium formate: a high density, low viscosity fluid used in deep offshore oil drilling.
 Cesium formate has a value of approximately US\$2,200/kg and is leased to oil well drilling companies and recycled after use.
-Other cesium products often sell at prices from US\$200-1,000/kg.
+Because cesium is now in extremely short supply, cesium chemical products, such as cesium carbonate, now sell at prices of up to US\$5,000/kg.
 Cesium has a variety of other high technology applications, including extremely accurate atomic clocks, and great potential in a range of applications in the production of electronics, photoelectric cells and in specialty glass applications.

-During the Nine Month Period, the Company carried out a brief field program to collect 200 kg of cesium mineralized pegmatite rock for study on how to efficiently concentrate the pollucite mineralization which, unlike most such occurrences, is found widely distributed throughout the many LCT pegmatite dykes on the property.
-Follow-up work now in progress will involve mineralogical and analytical testwork to characterize in detail how the pollucite occurs, followed by metallurgical process testwork to identify the most efficient methods for concentrating the pollucite and recovering by-product tantalum and lithium.
-This includes recent testwork using the Selfrag AG EPD process and sensor-based ore-sorting testwork conducted in January, 2021.
-Some results from this work have been received and are currently being analysed.
-Depending on the results, further sorting work will be conducted and methods for further concentrating the pollucite evaluated.
+In the first quarter of the Year, the Company carried out a brief field program to collect 200 kg of cesium mineralized pegmatite rock for study on how to efficiently concentrate the pollucite mineralization which, unlike most such occurrences, is found widely distributed throughout the many LCT pegmatite dykes on the property.
+Follow-up work involved mineralogical and analytical testwork to characterize in detail how the pollucite occurs, followed by metallurgical process testwork to identify the most efficient methods for concentrating the pollucite and recovering by-product tantalum and lithium.
+This includes recent testwork using the Selfrag AG EPD process and sensor-based oresorting testwork conducted in January, 2021 which produced very encouraging initial results.
+Further ore-sorting testwork using a larger, 200kg bulk sample will be conducted and other methods for efficiently dry-processing the ore will be investigated.